Hugo Cocktail || Simple and Refreshing

 To make a Hugo Spritz Cocktail, muddle mint leaves in the bottom of a large wine glass then add ice cubes.

-Next, pour an ounce of St. Germaine or St. Elder over the ice, add lime wedges and a few orange slices to the sides of the glass.
+Next, pour an ounce of St. Germaine or St. Elder over the ice, add lime wedges or lime slices and a few orange slices to the sides of the glass.

 LOOKING FOR OTHER DELICIOUS COCKTAIL RECIPES?
 HERE ARE JUST A FEW OF OUR FAVORITES: